-Applications for September 2019 entry are now closed.
-Admissions will reopen in October 2019 for September 2020 entry.
+Applications for September 2020 entry will reopen in November 2019.
 Students are therefore advised to apply early due to competition for places.
 Applications are made using an online application form.

 - Academic profile.
 A minimum of an upper second-class Bachelor’s degree from a UK university or an overseas qualification of an equivalent standard, in any subject.
 Applicants who have not received their final undergraduate degree must be able to prove their current grade average is a 2:1 or equivalent.
 We cannot consider applicants with a degree result lower than an upper second-class degree.